ShiroOkami95/Psy/README.md

 chmod +x *

-user-psy - automatically updates and upgrades your terminal /nvcs - turns on the vncserver
+user-psy - automatically updates and upgrades your terminal

+vcs - turns on the vncserver

-/nvskill - kills the running vncserver
+vskill - kills the running vncserver

 you can use these shortcuts by typing
 ./ (filename)